 - Do you have any feedback on our company procedures or policies?
 Were they clear and easy to follow, or were they confusing and inconsistent?

-- Do you have any suggestions to help us improve our workplace or policies?
+- Do you have any suggestions to help us improve our workplace policies?

-- How would you describe our company culture or employee morale right now?
+- How would you describe employee morale right now?

 - During your time with us, did you experience any big changes that personally affected your role or your feelings towards the company as a whole?